Deutsch: Harmonisierung / Español: Armonización / Português: Harmonização / Français: Harmonisation / Italiano: Armonizzazione

 Summary

 Harmonization in quality management is the practice of unifying and standardising processes to maintain consistent quality and streamline compliance across different areas of an organisation or industry.
 It enhances operational efficiency and ensures that products or services meet the same standards globally.
-While it brings many benefits, including improved quality control and easier compliance, harmonization can be challenging to implement due to resistance to change, complexity, and initial costs.
+While it brings many benefits, including improved quality control and easier compliance, harmonization can be challenging to implement due to Resistance to Change, complexity, and initial costs.
 By overcoming these challenges, organisations can achieve a more cohesive and effective quality management system that aligns with global standards.

 --